 UES Coordination and Consultation Species.
 The Navy has evaluated the potential effects of the Proposed Action on UES listed species and coordination habitats.
 The Navy has concluded that proposed activities at USAKA may affect coordination species and habitats but that those activities would not have significant effects on those resources.
-The Navy has completed its review of potential effects of the Proposed Action on coordination resources (pursuant to Section 3-4.6.3[a] of the UES) in this section and in Appendix D, Section D.2 and has submitted this EA/OEA to the UES Appropriate Agencies as a preliminary review in compliance with Section 3-4.6.3(b) of the UES (USASMDC 2021).
+The Navy has completed its review of potential effects of the Proposed Action on coordination resources (pursuant to Section 3-4.6.3[a] of the UES) in this section and in Appendix D, Section D.2 and submitted the Draft EA/OEA to the UES Appropriate Agencies as a preliminary review in compliance with Section 3-4.6.3(b) of the UES (USASMDC 2024).

 The Navy has also concluded that the Proposed Action may affect but is not likely to adversely affect UES consultation cetaceans, sea turtles, and several fish, coral, and mollusk species; but that the Action may affect and is likely to adversely affect six UES consultation coral, three mollusk, and two fish species.
-The Navy has prepared a Biological Assessment (DON and USASMDC 2023) to support consultation with NMFS and USFWS as required under Section 3-4.5.3 of the UES (USASMDC 2021) and initiated consultation on December 8, 2023 (see communications in Appendix E).
+The Navy prepared a Biological Assessment (DON and USASMDC 2023) to support consultation with NMFS and USFWS as required under Section 3-4.5.3 of the UES (USASMDC 2024) and initiated consultation on December 8, 2023 (see communications in Appendix E).
+USFWS issued a letter of concurrence with the Navy conclusion that sea turtles were not likely to be adversely affected by the Proposed Action (Appendix E, Section E.2.4).
+NMFS issued a biological opinion concluding that proposed activities were either not likely to adversely affect or were not likely to jeopardize the continued existence of UES consultation species (NMFS 2024b).